 Additionally, if you're an AT&T wireless customer, you will have access to AT&T Wi-Fi Basic, which grants you Wi-Fi access to more than 30,000 hotspots.

-However, you don't need to be an AT&T customer if you want to access the hotspots, but you must pay between $3.99 and $7.99 per session if you want to access.
+However, you don't need to be an AT&T customer if you want to access the hotspots, but you must pay a small fee per session if you want access.

 Finally, it's important to note that making your smartphone into a hotspot will cost you if you're not on a Mobile Share Advantage plan or a DataPro 5GB plan.
 If you have a smartphone and a tethering plan, then you can turn your smartphone into a hotspot for plans starting at $15.
 If you are indecisive or simply not keen on AT&T's mobile hotspot plans, then you then you can always refer to our review of the best mobile hotspot plans to compare the available hotspot plans.